rakutenanalytics/ios-rakutenanalytics/Samples/Pods/FXForms/README.md

 Release notes
 --------------

+Version 1.2.10

+- Fixed crash when displaying photo picker on iPad

+Version 1.2.9

+- Cells defined using nibs now infer their height form the nib unless overridden
+- Option picker can now be dismissed by tapping field again, like date picker

+Version 1.2.8

+- Fixed incorrect type inference for fields with a segue property
+- Date picker can now be dismissed by tapping date field again

+Version 1.2.7

+- Fixed bug where button-type fields (ones with an action but no editable value) were not correctly inferred

+Version 1.2.6

+- Improved `valueClass` inference, especially for template fields
+- `FXFormImagePickerCell` now lets you select camera or photo library

+Version 1.2.5

+- Fixed crash when form section has a footer but no header

+Version 1.2.4

+- `hash`, `description`, etc. no longer show up on iOS7 for builds built with the 8.1 SDK
+- `FXFormViewController` can now be either a view controller class or instance

 Version 1.2.3

 - Added a fix when using Swift to allow FXForms to automatically infer the types of forms and controllers, as it can with Objective-C